 A lot of people ask which we prefer more between India and Mexico and how they are different, so I wrote a blog post comparing the two which you can read here.
+I am just updating you on life here in case you’ve been following along and wonder what it would be like to move to Merida and just in general what it’s like living in Merida, Mexico!

 We are still in our beautiful rental house which we originally took for 3 months and extended to six months… and now have extended quite indefinitely.
 I love it here and am so glad we found this place.
 The landlord of our rental house is an architect and he’s actually designing a new home for us.
 We are planning on building a house in Cholul, a village outside of Merida to the Northeast.
 They’ve agreed to let us stay here until our house is done which is such a relief.